rdr-cyber/Book_Store_Management/README.md

     *   **Reviews and Ratings:** Readers can leave reviews and ratings for books they have read, contributing to the community and helping other readers discover new titles.

 ### For Authors:
-    *   **Gifting:** Readers can share their favorite books with friends and family by gifting digital copies to other users on the platform.

 1.  **Easy Book Publishing:**
     *   Authors can easily upload and publish their books through a guided process.
 The platform supports various e-book formats.